rearc-data/coinbase-crypto-exchange/README.md

 Coinbase Cryptocurrency Exchange | Crypto Data Download
 =========================

+**Update(1/04/2021): The Coinbase Cryptocurrency Exchange product is currently archived and will not have any updated revisions for the foreseeable future.**

 You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting [https://aws.amazon.com/marketplace/pp/prodview-yhtbufxfcm56q](https://aws.amazon.com/marketplace/pp/prodview-yhtbufxfcm56q).

 ## Main Overview